valberrie/rathammer/doc/start.md

 ### Grid and selection options
 Under the tool tab when the translate tool is active, you will find options for grid size and selection mask.
 The angle snap can be set here.

+### Visgroups
+Visgroups are imported from vmf and can be selected or have visibility toggled from the pause tab.

+There is currently no way to add objects to a visgroup.

+In the future, a layer system for manually orginizing objects, coupled with a automatic vis grouping system will be added.

 ## Workspaces
 RatHammer has a few different workspaces.